VoxleOne/SpinStep/docs/index.md

 # Welcome to the SpinStep Documentation

-This documentation provides deep insight into the motivation, technology, and future of the SpinStep engine.
+This documentation provides insight into the motivation, technology, and future of the SpinStep engine.

 ## Table of Contents